About Texas State

 Texas State's 38,661 students choose from 98 bachelor’s, 93 master’s and 14 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
 As an Emerging Research University, Texas State offers opportunities for discovery and innovation to faculty and students.

 Our students come from around the globe, and our student body is diverse.
 Fifty percent of Texas State students are ethnic minorities.
-Texas State ranks 13th in the nation for total bachelor’s degrees awarded to Hispanic students.
+Texas State ranks 14th in the nation for total bachelor’s degrees awarded to Hispanic students.
 See the Facts and Data page for more information on our student body.

 Texas State is proud to be a tobacco-free campus.